How to work with SQL folders

 or False

 .
 For text fields, a message will appear if nothing is entered.
-If a checkbox is defined as a search field, such a message will not appear even if all text fields contain nothing, because an inactive checkbox has the value False
+If a checkbox is defined as a search field, then such a message will not appear, even if there is nothing in it in all text fields, because an inactive checkbox has the value False

-status, as these classes have a Search also disabled checkbox by default, which already implements this (see section Search also disabled above).Starting with version 6.1 it is possible in the new apps to access the entered search parameters in the column expression.
-This makes it possible, for example, to use date ranges used for the SQL query in the OCL expressions for the list columns.
+status, as these classes have a checkbox Also deactivated, which already implements this (see section Also deactivated, above).Starting with version 6.1 it is possible in the new apps to access the entered search parameters in the column expression.
+This makes it possible, for example, to use date ranges used for the SQL query also in the OCL expressions for the list columns.

-For each search field in the SQL folder dialog, an OCL variable is created.
+An OCL variable is created for each search field in the SQL folder dialog.
 The naming convention is based on the OCL variables in Word reports: var<Feldname>.

-When forming the variable name based on the field name, only letters and numbers from the ASCII range are taken into account.
-All other symbols (e.g. spaces, hyphens, umlauts, etc.) are filtered out and are not taken into account for the variable name.
+When constructing the variable name based on the field name, only letters and numbers from the ASCII range are taken into account.
+All other symbols (e.g. spaces, hyphens, umlauts, etc.) are filtered out and not taken into account for the variable name.

-Thus, a field with the designation To Date results in a variable varToDate.
+Thus, a field with designation To Date results in a variable varToDate.

 The created variables receive a corresponding OCL type according to the type of the search field:

-Now you also want to see the accrued fee up to the reporting date in a column, and this is now possible with the new column variables:
+Now you also want to see the accrued fee up to the cut-off date in a column, and this is now possible with the new column variables:

 Here in the example, the three columns from the effective date have the following expressions:

-For unnamed fields (this is the default for SQL folders with only one query, without an extra search field), the field name is Search.
-The resulting variable is called varSearch.
-For example, the folder Invoices (search).
+For fields without names (this is the default for SQL folders with only one query, without extra search field), the field name is Search.
+The resulting variable is then called varSearch.
+For example, the folder invoices (search).
 In this case, the column expression is: invoices->select(number=varSearch).